Felix Pfeifer: Biography

-He was also well known for his work as a medallist and was often referred to as "Plaketten-Pfeifer" (Plaques Pfeifer).
+Pfeifer was also well known for his work as a medallist and was often referred to as "Plaketten-Pfeifer" (Plaques Pfeifer).
 Most of his medals and reliefs are in the Art Nouveau style, following in the steps of the French medallists, Alexandre Charpentier and Oscar Roty.
-In addition, he produced designs for furniture and household items.
+In addition, Pfeifer produced designs for furniture and household items.

-In 1945, after surviving several bombings, he was killed by a clay model that fell on him in his studio.
+In 1945, after surviving several bombings, Pfeifer was killed by a clay model that fell on him in his studio.